cdiazbas/MPySIR/README.md

 - `clean.py`: Python script to clean up the output files if needed.
 - `allmaps.py`: Python script to produce some quick plots of the inversion results.
 - `merge.py`: Python script to combine different inversion results according to the quality of the fit.
-- `findbest.py`: Python script to improve the inversion results by finding the better solutions in other pixels.
+- `findbest.py`: Python script to improve the inversion results by finding better solutions in other pixels.
 - `nextcycle.py`: Python script to filter the inversion results and prepare for the next cycle.
 - `requirements.txt`: Lists all Python dependencies required.
 - `LICENSE`: Contains the license details for this project.
-- `README.md`: This file, containing details about the project and instructions for setting it up.
+- `README.md`: This file contains details about the project and instructions for setting it up.

 ## Commit messages

-Use following tags for commit messages:
+Use the following tags for commit messages:

-       [ADD] : Adding new feature
+    [ADD] : Adding a new feature
-       [DEV] : Improve existing feature
+    [DEV] : Improving an existing feature
     [DEL] : Removing files, routines
-       [FIX] : Fixes existing features
+    [FIX] : Fixing existing features
     [OPT] : Optimisation
     [DOC] : Documentation only